 Although Keys Duplicated seems to no longer be in business, you can still learn from its example.
 It’s incredibly easy to make a copy of a house key.
 Don’t give away your secrets on social media!

 3. Set up motion lights in your backyard

 If someone hops the fence, they’re hoping to sneak around in the dark.
 But bright lights can catch them right in the act.
-This could scare them so much they scramble over the fence and away from your home.
+This could scare them so much that they scramble over the fence and away from your home.

 To keep your home as secure as possible, and save energy, check out these Ring Solar Floodlights.

 They offer the security benefits of motion-detected security lights, but they’re different from most lights you can buy.
 They’re powered by the sun.
 Plus, you can use smart features like security alerts, scheduling, and the ability to remotely control your lights via an app.
 You can even pair them to Alexa for voice control!

 4. Use a smart bolt

 When you use a physical key, you have to worry about the best place to hide it.
 But burglars know all of your methods, from hiding a key under the mat to slipping it beneath a fake rock.
 Don’t leave yourself open to robberies; use a smart lock instead.

 They let you lock and unlock your front door, even without a key.
 Some even let you unlock your door remotely so you can let people come over when you’re away.
 Tap or click here to find the right smart lock for you.